choongng/Zip/README.md

 # Zip
 A Swift 4.0 framework for zipping and unzipping files.
 Simple and quick to use.
 Built on top of [minizip](https://github.com/nmoinvaz/minizip).

+## Fork

+This is a fork of https://github.com/marmelroy/Zip merging https://github.com/marmelroy/Zip/pull/155.
+I will maintain this until upstream returns, in the mean time pull requests are welcome.

 ## Usage

 Import Zip at the top of the Swift file.